-As discussed in Note 1, the financial statements present only the State Employees' Deferred Compensation Plan Fund (755), a fund of the State of Illinois, Department of Central Management Services, and do not purport to, and do not, present fairly the financial position of the State of Illinois or the State of Illinois, Department of Central Management Services, as of December 31, 2017 and 2016 and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion was not modified with respect to this matter.
+As discussed in Note 1, the financial statements present only the State Employees' Deferred Compensation Plan Fund (755), a fund of the State of Illinois, Department of Central Management Services, and do not purport to, and do not, present fairly the financial position of the State of Illinois or the State of Illinois, Department of Central Management Services, as of December 31, 2018 and 2017 and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.